mint-choc-chip-skyblade/sshd-rando/.github/PULL_REQUEST_TEMPLATE.md

-## What does this PR do?
+## What does this address?

-The fundamental code changes and what they translate to functionally.
+Please link to relevant GitHub issues here, if any.

 - .
 - .
-- ...

-## How do you test this changes?

-How to test/recreate the issue/verify the changes.

-## What issues does this address?

-Please link to relevant issues here.

 - .

-- .
+## How did/do you test these changes?

-- ...
+...

 ## Notes

-Any notes, additional thoughts, concerns or comments.
-Please include screenshots or videos in the notes section, if relevant.